Category Archives: Environmental Exposures

 It is also a good idea to limit the amount of time you spend in front of a screen at night.
 If you spend a few hours a night in front of your computer, whether or not you’re not in your bedroom, you are decreasing the amount of melatonin that is being produced in your brain.
 Most screens today offer a “night mode” which reduces the amount of blue light used and creates an orange tint.
 This is a recommended setting to use before bed.

 Also, since melatonin production is highest between the hours of 3:00 am and 5:00 am, make sure you’re in bed and asleep by 3:00 a.m., and if at all possible, sleep until at least 5:00 am.
 While you probably will not be able to petition your community to get the street light in front of your house turned off, you can buy blackout shades to block the light.
 Most department stores sell blackout shades, and they are relatively inexpensive.
 If you don’t want to invest a penny more in “window treatments,” consider using a sleep mask.
-Airlines sometimes give them away in travel kits, but you can also treat yourself to a nice one that is sold online or in a department store.
-Besides lowering the risk of getting certain cancers, sleep masks can also lower your stress and help you fall asleep faster.
-Now that’s a “three-for!”
+Airlines sometimes give them away in travel kits, but you can also buy them online or in a department store.
+Besides lowering the risk of getting certain cancers, sleep masks can also help you fall asleep faster, have a better night’s sleep, and feel much better the next day.
+Those are great benefits for such a simple, no-risk strategy.

 All articles on our website have been approved by Dr. Diana Zuckerman and other senior staff.